karnagowda/karnagowda.github.io/README.md

 <div class="photo-container">
   <img src="/assets/img/crocker_fig.svg" alt="">
   <div class="description">
     <a href="https://doi.org/10.1038/s41564-024-01752-4">Environmentally dependent interactions shape patterns in gene content across natural microbiomes, <em>Nature Microbiology</em> (2024).</a> An old truism in microbial ecology is "everything is everywhere but the environment selects".
-But how exactly does the environment select?
-And we know that interactions between organisms in microbial communities are widespread - surely these must matter as well.
+But we know that interactions between organisms in microbial communities are widespread - surely interactions must matter as well as environment.
 In this paper, we show that community assembly is shaped by microbial physiology and interactions, not just environmental factors.
 Using a statistical approach to analyze global topsoil microbiome data, we uncovered a novel link between denitrification reductase gene abundances and soil pH.
-Lab experiments and isolate characterizations confirmed that low pH stress promotes toxin-antitoxin codependency between strains.
+Lab experiments and isolate characterizations showed that low pH stress promotes toxin-antitoxin codependency between strains.
   </div>
 </div>